Condition Focus

 Underbite

-Conditions We Treat with Premium Invisible Aligners
+Conditions We Assess and Treat with Invisible Aligners

 An underbite occurs when the lower front teeth sit forward of the upper front teeth.
 Instead of the upper arch overlapping the lower teeth—as in a normal bite—the lower jaw extends further outward, creating a reversed bite relationship known as a Class III malocclusion.
 Underbites can affect chewing, speech, facial balance, and long-term dental health.
-At Pro Aligners, we treat mild to moderate underbites using advanced clear aligner technology, giving patients a discreet and highly effective alternative to fixed metal braces.
+At Pro Aligners, we treat mild to moderate underbites using advanced clear aligner technology, giving patients a discreet alternative to fixed metal braces.

-Underbites are less common than overbites but can cause greater functional challenges if left untreated.
+Underbites are less common than overbites but may present functional challenges if not addressed.
 With modern digital orthodontics, many underbite cases that once required braces can now be corrected using clear aligners—provided treatment is planned and monitored by experienced clinicians.

 What Causes an Underbite?